TourDJ/tangvim/README.md

 # tangvim
-Tangvim?
-What's it?
-Is it a vim successor implementation or a vim plugin?
-Er..., no. Actually tangvim is tang's vim, it just a playgound for vim's hobbyist.
+Tangvim is just a playgound for vim's hobbyist.
 Ah!
 I am so enthusiast for vim that want to record anything about it.
-So i begin to start...
+So i begin to read and write...

 Enjoy it!